Operation Rubicon: Detection

-The actual exposure of Operation Rubicon happened in February 2020 through the joint research of Swiss Radio and Television, ZDF and Washington Post.
+The actual exposure of Operation Rubicon happened in February 2020 through the joint research of SRF, ZDF, and the Washington Post.
 They evaluated a 280-page intelligence dossier that proved that the BND and CIA were comprehensively behind Crypto AG.
-The dossier proves that Crypto AG sold manipulated encryption devices to about 130 countries as part of Operation Rubikon.
+The dossier proves that Crypto AG sold manipulated encryption devices to about 130 countries as part of Operation Rubicon.
 The communication encrypted with the devices could be read by the services without any problems.
 According to Austrian intelligence expert Siegfried Beer, such devices were also in use in Austria.

 Bernd Schmidbauer, Minister of State to the Federal Chancellor under Helmut Kohl, confirmed the Rubikon operation to ZDF in 2020, claiming that it helped make the world a little "safer and more peaceful".

 Criticism

 Through Operation Rubicon, which lasted for decades, various German and U.S. governments had extensive detailed knowledge of human rights violations worldwide.
 Argentina's armed forces used Crypto AG technology during Argentina's military dictatorship from 1976 to 1983.
 The junta had thousands of regime critics thrown alive into the sea from military planes over the Atlantic; around 30,000 people in total fell victim to the dictatorship.
 Although the German government under Helmut Schmidt was aware of this through the interception technology of Crypto AG, the Germany national football team participated in the 1978 World Cup held in Argentina.
-It must be noted, however, that an obvious use of the information obtained would most likely have resulted in the unmasking of the politically highly sensitive operation, which was extremely important for the intelligence services involved.
+However, an obvious use of the information obtained would most likely have resulted in the unmasking of the politically highly sensitive operation, which was extremely important for the intelligence services involved.

 Research by ZDF shows that the weaknesses of the algorithms in the manipulated devices could also have been exploited by opposing intelligence services.
 In the 1980s, the GDR's Ministry of State Security and the KGB had succeeded in deciphering the encryption of Turkish diplomatic reports throughout, thereby reading them.
 Turkey was also one of the states that purchased encryption devices with weakened keys from, among others, Crypto AG.
 Thus, the weakened crypto products supplied to Allies ultimately jeopardized the security of the Alliance as a whole due to the increased risk of third parties skimming the information.